MaoZiming/papers/7-datacenter/72-lightvm.md

 LightVM does not use the XenStore for VM creation or boot anymore, using instead a lean driver called noxs that addresses the scalability problems of the XenStore by enabling direct communication between the frontend and backend drivers via shared memory instead of relaying messages through the XenStore.
 Because noxs does not rely on a message passing protocol but rather on shared pages mapped in the guest’s address space, reducing the number of software interrupts and domain crossings needed for VM operations (create/save/resume/migrate/destroy).

+- Chaos: provides a toolstack optimized for paravirtualized guests.

 ## Use cases
 JIT service instantiation in mobile edge computing, lightweight compute services like AWS Lambda